euctrl-pru/nvctr/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+As request by the CRAN maintainer in this version I have:

-* Improved the DESCRIPTION with the requested literature references.
+* written Title in title case in DESCRIPTION file
-* Corrected the logo URL in the vignette
+* written package names, software names and API names in single quotes, e.g. 'Matlab' in Description in DESCRIPTION file
-* Fixed a bug in n_E2lat_lon and updated relevant test case.
+* unwrapped the example in `n_E_and_wa2R_EL.R` from \dontrun{}

 ## Test environments
 * local Windows 7 x64 SP 1, R version 3.5.2 (2018-12-20)